epam/ai-dial-client-python/README.md

 )
 ```

-Result would be object of type `FileDownloadResponse`, that you can iterate by byte chunks:
+As a result, you will receive an object of type `FileDownloadResponse`, that you can iterate by byte chunks:

 ```python
 for bytes_chunk in result: